Hiking up Mt Snowdon | Wales

-With no coins and no coffee shop on sight, we ended up not paying and got away with it.
-Try it at your own risk, but we don’t really suggest that.
+With no coins and no coffee shop in sight, we ended up not paying and got away with it.
+Try it at your own risk, but we wouldn’t really recommend it.
 Supporting national parks is cool.

 The hike takes between 5 to 7 hours, the distance is 8 miles or 13km there and back, elevation - 1,085m.
 It’s pretty much continuous ascension.

 For the first part you will be walking through Hafod y Llan woodlands, past the Cwm Llan waterfalls.
 Personally, the best thing about choosing this route was the waterfalls, as seeing them on our way up gave us that extra bit of motivation.
 You can’t help but to imagine the rewarding feeling of skinny dipping your sweaty trashed body in the nice cool mountain water on your way back.
 And the scenery is stunning all throughout the route.